leromango/UnrealTuber-AI-TTS/README.md

 # UnrealTuber-AI-TTS
 The development of the UnrealTuber application is taking too long.
 So, I have decided to release each module separately and independently to fast-track accessibility.
+Find all available modules [here](https://github.com/stars/leromango/lists/unrealtuber).

 One of these modules is AI-TTS, which offers a unique feature allowing you to design AI characters, complete with distinct personalities and voices.
 These characters can be interacted with during your live streams at the simple press of a button.
 They respond in real-time, fully in character, with a natural-sounding voice.